OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 ### Beyond the Mountains

 Even though dwarves frequently inhabit underground areas, their influence goes beyond the boundaries of their mountain dwellings.
 Many dwarves travel to the outside world for adventure or to trade their exquisitely produced goods.
-Some even take up arms as fearsome warriors, utilizing their power, grit, and adept understanding of armor and weapons.
+Some even take up arms as fearsome warriors, utilizing their strength, grit, and adept understanding of armor and weapons.

 ### Dwarven Lineages

-Dwarven lineages have the traits of typical dwarves in addition to those specified.
+Dwarven lineages have the traits of typical dwarves in addition to those specified under each lineage.

 #### Deep Dwarf